describo/crate-builder-component/README.md

 [Read about how describo handles your crate when it loads and what is required of you.](./README.identifiers.md)

 In addition, every entity in your crate must have an `@type`.
-If any entity doesn't, then the whole crate will be marked bad not be loaded.
+If any entity doesn't, then the whole crate will be marked bad and not be loaded.

 # Basic Usage - pass in crate and profile